GOCODE01/GOCODE01/README.md

 - 👋 Hi, I’m @GOCODE01
 - 👀 I’m passionate building in GitHub
-- 🌱 I’m currently developing solutions for people
+- 🌱 I’m currently developing solutions for the World
-- 💞️ I’m looking to collaborate on ML NLP and WEB3
+- 💞️ I’m looking to collaborate on AI ML NLP and WEB3

 <!---
 GOCODE01/GOCODE01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.